kohkimakimoto/cofu/docs/cofu-agent.md

 ### Environment Variables

 It's often helpful to store some configuration values in environment variables.
-You can config arbitrary environment variables.
-Cofu Agent sets these to the ssh session processes.
+You can set arbitrary environment variables.
+Cofu Agent sets these to your SSH session.

+Additionally, Cofu Agent sets some environment variables to your SSH session by default.
+The following are list of the variables:

+* `COFU_AGENT_SANDBOX`: Sandbox name.

+* `COFU_AGENT_SANDBOX_DIR`: Sandbox directory path.

+* `COFU_AGENT_VERSION`: Cofu Agent version.
+Example: `COFU_AGENT_VERSION=0.17.0`.

+* `COFU_AGENT_SESSION`, `COFU_AGENT_SESSION_ID`: Unique session ID that Cofu Agent allocates.
+Example: `COFU_AGENT_SESSION=20191206110912928`.

+* `COFU_AGENT_PTY`: Sets `1`, if the SSH session allocates PTY.
+Example: `COFU_AGENT_PTY=1`

+* `COFU_COMMAND`: The executable command path of the cofu.
+Example: `COFU_COMMAND=/usr/bin/cofu`.

 ### Functions

 Functions define custom endpoint.
 Functions are executed when the SSH client connected to Cofu Agent.
-You can specify the commands, executing user and group in the function definitions. the function names are exposed as a ssh username.
+You can specify the commands, executing user and group in the function definitions.
+The function names are exposed as a ssh username.

 ## Configuration